Trinity Grade 5 (2021 - 2023)

 Schubert wrote many dances: waltzes, ländler and écossaise in particular.
 This valse sentimentale is from op.50 (D.779), a collection of 34, all of similar length.

-For the sheet music for op.50, click here.
+The sheet music for op.50 is here.

 It may be helpful to think of this piece being made up of three parts.
 A principal upper melody in the RH, a secondary melody in the bass and chordal accompaniment in the centre ground: and this shared between two hands.